zubairashfaque/Text-Sentiment-Classification-App/README.md

 ### Data Collection and Preprocessing <a name="data-collection-and-preprocessing"></a>

 1. **Data Collection:** Gather a dataset from [Kaggle](https://www.kaggle.com/competitions/tweet-sentiment-extraction) containing positive, negative, and neutral sentiment-labeled text.
+Additionally, download Stanford's GloVe 100d word embeddings from [Kaggle](https://www.kaggle.com/datasets/danielwillgeorge/glove6b100dtxt) and save the file named `glove.6B.100d.txt` to the directory `../data/glove/glove.6B.100d.txt`.

 2. **Data Splitting:** The dataset `(df)` is split into three parts: `training`, `validation`, and test sets using `train_test_split`.
 The training set `(train_df)` contains 80% of the data, while the validation set `(val_df)` and test set `(test_df)` each contain 10% of the data.